aws-samples/amazon-sagemaker-administration-workshop/content/03-lab-03/lab-03.md

 You can configure alarms for specified thresholds or messages in the logs, and publish events for user notification and automated event-based workflows.

-Refer to the [Monitor Amazon SageMaker with Amazon CloudWatch](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-cloudwatch.html) and [Log Amazon SageMaker Events with Amazon CloudWatch](https://docs.aws.amazon.com/sagemaker/latest/dg/logging-cloudwatch.html) in the Developer Guide for more details.
+Refer to the [Monitor Amazon SageMaker with Amazon CloudWatch](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-cloudwatch.html) and [Log Amazon SageMaker Events with Amazon CloudWatch](https://docs.aws.amazon.com/sagemaker/latest/dg/logging-cloudwatch.html) in the Developer Guide for more details and supported event types.

 Navigate to CloudWatch console in your account and open `/aws/sagemaker/studio` log group.
 Browse the log streams and log messages inside this group.